Academic Advisor II

 Examples of Work

-- Advises students regarding academic core and/or departmental requirements, appropriate class selection, academic policies/procedures, and campus resources.
+- Advises students on academic core/departmental requirements, class selection, and academic policies/procedures.

-- Assists college administrators in the recruitment and admissions of students.
+- Assists in student recruitment and admission processes.

-- Interprets University policies, procedures, and curriculum to students, faculty, and staff.
+- Clarifies university policies, procedures, and curriculum to various stakeholders.

-- Maintains student and advising records in accordance with state/federal law and university regulations.
+- Keeps accurate student and advising records, observing state/federal laws and university regulations.

-- Coordinates advising programs such as peer advising, career placement, internships, or other college program.
+- Organizes advising programs like peer advising, internships, or other academic initiatives.

-- Models the core values for the National Academic Advising Association (NACADA) Academic Advisor.
+- Upholds the core values of the National Academic Advising Association (NACADA) Academic Advisor.

-- Responsible for reporting incidents of sexual harassment/misconduct to the university Title IX coordinator.
+- Reports any instances of sexual harassment/misconduct to the university’s Title IX coordinator.

 Education and Experience

-Master’s degree in education, counseling, or an academic field directly related to the advisor’s area of responsibility and one year of relevant experience; or a bachelor’s degree in education, counseling, or an academic field directly related to the advisor’s area of responsibility and two years of relevant experience.
+Master’s degree in education, counseling, or academic field related to the college and one year of relevant experience OR Bachelor’s degree in similar fields with two years of relevant experience.

 Licensure and Certification